pinobatch/nrom-template/README.md

 folder containing `ca65.exe` and `ld65.exe` to `Path` or put them in a folder already on `Path`.

-Then open the makefile in a text editor and change EMU to the path of whatever NES emulator you have installed.
+If `make nrom-template.nes` prints "up to date" and `make run` prints "command not found", the makefile is trying to run the built ROM in an emulator.
+You'll need to open the makefile in a text editor and change `EMU` to the path of your preferred emulator.

 If `make` prints nothing, not even "command not found" or "No targets specified and no makefile found", then you may have accidentally